 So, you’re taking the plunge.
 Diving in and powering your trolling motor with the best trolling motor battery around, a lithium LiFePO4 battery.
 Good move!
-But, how do you choose the right lithium battery for your trolling motor?
+But, how do you choose the right one?
 Of course, you’ll want to think about size, capacity, and quality.

 It probably goes without saying, but the quality of your lithium battery will also affect how long and well your trolling motor operates.
 So of course, you want to get it right.
-That’s why we always suggest purchasing a lithium battery with top quality battery cells and a built-in battery management system.
+That’s why we always suggest purchasing a lithium battery with top quality battery cells and a built-in battery management system over your typical wet cell batteries.
 But more on that later!
-Keep reading to learn more about these features, as well as other valuable information for choosing the right trolling motor battery.
+Keep reading to learn more about these features, as well as other valuable information for choosing the right battery for your trolling motor.

 Battery Size Matters

-Now depending upon your trolling motor, as well as the other items you may want to power in addition (like audio systems, lights, GPS, etc) you may need more than one trolling motor battery.
+Now depending upon your trolling motor, as well as the other items you may want to power in addition (like audio systems, lights, GPS, etc) you may need more than one battery for your trolling motor.
 Most bass fishermen look to our 12V 50Ah or 12V 100Ah battery to begin with.
-But if you’re powering more than just your trolling motor you’ll likely need a combination of batteries.
+But if you’re powering more than just your trolling motor you’ll likely need a combination of lithium marine batteries.
 And you may want more run time too.
-Now if you’re pairing your trolling motor with a kayak, a smaller sized battery (like our 12V 30Ah or 12V 50Ah batteries) will probably do the trick.
+Now if we’re pairing our trolling motors with our kayaks, a smaller-sized lithium battery for trolling motor (like our 12V 30Ah or 12V 50Ah batteries) will probably do the trick.
+(And keep in mind, you want the lightest battery weight possible in scenarios like this, so the advantages of lithium batteries is a must.)

 How Long Do You Want Your Pole To Stay In The Water?

 Consider how long you’d like to run your equipment.
 Do you rely on your trolling motor heavily or just use it here and there?
-Do you zip around the lake at max speed or take it slow?
+Some like to zip their Minn Kota trolling motor around the lake at max speed, while others take it slow.
 When choosing a lithium battery for a trolling motor, you’ll want to think about these factors.

 So there are a lot of variables when it comes to understanding amperage hour rating and motor amperage draw.
 Like we mentioned, running your trolling motor at medium speed versus full throttle is going to affect how many hours your battery can power it.
 Most trolling motor manufacturers list a trolling motor’s max amp draw at top speed.
 This is helpful, but it doesn’t give you the full picture.
 So you may need to do a little bit of estimating, since you likely don’t draw more than 50% thrust, the majority of the time.